Kotlin/kotlinx.serialization/README.md

 }
 ```

+## Runtime overview

+This project contains the runtime library.
+Runtime library provides:

+* Ready-to-use JSON serialization format.
+* Core primitives for plugin-generated code (`Encoder`, `Decoder`, `SerialDescriptor`).
+* Basic skeleton implementations of core primitives for custom serialization formats.
+* Built-ins and collections serializers.

+You can open example projects for [JS](examples/example-js) and [JVM](examples/example-jvm).

 To learn more about JSON usage and other formats, see [usage](docs/runtime_usage.md).
 More examples of various kinds of Kotlin classes that can be serialized can be found [here](docs/examples.md).